 Inlays and onlays are placed onto the occlusal (bite) surface of the tooth.
 The restoration is considered an inlay when it only covers the center of the occlusal surface.
 The restoration is considered an onlay when it extends over one or more cusps of the tooth.
 Onlays are particularly useful when a tooth has decay that extends to the sides of the tooth.

-If your posterior teeth need a restoration, Aaron Cooley, DDS or Brandon Cooley, DDS will determine if you are eligible for an inlay or onlay.
+If your posterior teeth need a restoration, our Cooley Smiles dentists will determine if you are eligible for an inlay or onlay.
 Ideal candidates typically have too much damage or decay in the tooth to be successfully treated with a traditional filling, but enough healthy structure left to avoid a dental crown.
 They can also be used to replace an old filling that is corroded or damaged.

 The procedure for an inlay or onlay is usually broken up into two appointments.
 During your first appointment, we will begin by administering a local anesthetic to eliminate discomfort.
 Next, we will use a drill to remove any damaged or decayed tooth material.
 After the unhealthy tooth material is removed, we will clean and prepare the tooth for the restoration.
 Then, using a small tray and a putty-like material, we will make an impression.